mixu/markdown-styles/readme.md

 These are mostly templates that have a sensible place to put this table of contents, such as a sidebar.
 I didn't want to default to putting a table of contents into the layouts that had no sidebar, but you can add it quite easily.

 The `{{~> toc}}` partial generates a table of contents list.
 The list contains links to every header in your Markdown file.
 In addition, every Markdown header is automatically converted to a linkable anchor (e.g. `#table_of_contents`) when the page is generated.
 You can customize the table of contents markup by overriding the ./partials/[toc.hbs](https://github.com/mixu/markdown-styles/blob/master/builtin/partials/toc.hbs) partial in your custom layout.

+## Header hover links (v2.1)

+If you are reading this on Github, hover over the header above.
+You'll see a link appear on the side of the header.
+The same feature is supported by all of the layouts.
+The feature is implemented purely with CSS, and you can find the details in `pilcrow.css` in each layout's assets folder.
+To disable the feature, pass the `--no-header-links` flag.

 ## Metadata sections